KhaledAhmad1/FCI-Project/README.md

 3. **Install dependencies:**

     Depending on your package manager, run one of the following commands to install all necessary dependencies:

     Using npm:

     ```bash
     npm install
     ```

     Or using Yarn:

     ```bash
     yarn install
     ```

+4. **Run the Development Server:**

+    After setting up the environment variables, start the Next.js development server:

+    Using npm:

+    ```bash
+    npm run dev
+    ```

+    Or using Yarn:

+    ```bash
+    yarn dev
+    ```

+5. **Open Your Browser:**

+    Visit [http://localhost:3000](http://localhost:3000) to see your Next.js application running locally.

 ### Environment Variables